- Minister Of Local Government

 - Wellington Regional Council

-The Kaipara District and Canterbury Regional Councils are currently governed by Commission and did not have elections in 2013.
-All remaining councils used the FPP system.
+The Canterbury Regional Council is currently governed by Commission and will not have elections in 2016.
+All remaining councils will use the FPP system in 2016.

 All district health boards are elected under the STV system.

 More information about STV may be found on www.stv.govt.nz

 Councils may choose to hold their elections using either postal and/or booth voting.

 Under postal voting, papers are sent to each voter and returned either by post or by hand to the council’s electoral officer.
 Under booth voting people cast their votes at polling booths, in the same way as at parliamentary elections.